over-anna/game/README.md

   </script>
 ```

-These code snippets work together to create draggable images.
-It uses the .js function to define draggables and droppables, then creates the actual images as div tags.
+<p>These code snippets work together to create draggable images.
+It uses the .js function to define draggables and droppables, then creates the actual images as div tags.</p>